HandyCyberSec/RSS-Linkedin/README.md

 2. Company Page ID: Identify the ID of the LinkedIn company page where you want to post updates.

-3. RSS Feed URL: Provide the URL of the RSS feed containing the content you want to post.
+3. RSS Feed URLs: Provide the URLs of the RSS feeds containing the content you want to post.

 ## Usage